diodesign/diosix/README.md

  mstatus  0000000000000088
 ```

-Run the monitor command `quit` to exit the emulation and the container.
-Further instructions on how to use Qemu's monitor [are here](https://www.qemu.org/docs/master/systgit pem/monitor.html).
+Run the monitor command `quit` to shut down the emulation and the container.
+Further instructions on how to use Qemu's monitor [are here](https://www.qemu.org/docs/master/system/monitor.html).

 ### Quickstart using Google Cloud Run <a name="cloudrun"></a>